Joe Burrow: Personal life

 Burrow spent one summer during college interning at Goldman Sachs.
 After signing his rookie contract with the Bengals, Burrow stated that he planned to save all of his contract money and instead live through income received from endorsements.

 Burrow is a fan of the Super Smash Bros. video game series.
-In an interview in 2023, Burrow stated that he usually plays Super Smash Bros.
+In a 2023 interview, Burrow stated that he usually plays Super Smash Bros.
 Ultimate on flights to road games with his teammates, and that he frequently plays as Ness from Earthbound.

 Burrow is an avid fan of Kid Cudi, often listening to his music prior to Bengals games.
 In February 2022, Burrow appeared on-stage with Cudi during a Super Bowl afterparty.
 Later in the year, Cudi included a bonus track named after Burrow on his Entergalactic album.